huybq92/COMP1687/README.md

-# TMCFootballClub

 # Made by Bui Quang Huy

-This is the assignment for COS108 - Web programming of Higher Diploma course in Infocomm Technology
+This is the assignment for module COMP1687 - Web application programming